-Apple, Google Coronavirus Tech Won't Track Your Location.
-That Worries Some States.
+Apple, Google Coronavirus Tool Won't Track Your Location.
+That Worries Some States

-Apple, Google Coronavirus Tech Won't Track Your Location.
-That Worries Some States.
+Apple, Google Coronavirus Tool Won't Track Your Location.
+That Worries Some States

 When Vern Dosch heard that Apple and Google had teamed up to develop smartphone technology to help curb the spread of the coronavirus, he was excited.

 Dosch leads North Dakota's contact tracing strategy.
-He believed the tech giants' move would amplify the state's efforts to identify people who may have been exposed to the virus — a critical step as states reopen for business.
+He believed the tech giants' move would amplify his state's efforts to identify people who may have been exposed to the virus — a critical step as states reopen for business.

-In addition to hiring hundreds of contact tracers to call people with COVID-19 to learn where they've been and who they've been with, North Dakota has built its own smartphone app for people to download.
+In addition to hiring hundreds of contact tracers to call people with COVID-19 to learn where they've been and whom they've been with, North Dakota has built its own smartphone app for people to download.
 Dosch thought Google and Apple's system, which relies on the standard Bluetooth technology in most phones, would make that app more powerful.
 But the terms the tech companies have set to protect smartphone users' privacy are getting in the way.

 Now Dosch faces a dilemma.

-"Do we try to do this on our own?" he said.
-"Or do we just bow to the demands of Apple and Google?" he said.
+"Do we try to do this on our own?" he asked.
+"Or do we just bow to the demands of Apple and Google?"
 If North Dakota follows the companies' rules, it would have to build a new app.
 If the state opts out of the tech giants' system, it won't be able to reach as many smartphone users who may be at risk of the virus.

 "We need to have every tool"

-Dosch, a veteran of the IT industry, retired in January, only to be tapped weeks later by North Dakota's government to head up its contact tracing effort.
+Dosch, a veteran of the information technology industry, retired in January, only to be tapped weeks later by North Dakota's government to head up its contact tracing effort.

 Among the projects he is overseeing is Care19, an app that tracks a phone's location using GPS.
 More than 30,000 people in the state have already downloaded it.
-Dosch hopes more will do so, enabling officials to keep tabs on potential coronavirus hotspots as the state lifts restrictions.
+Dosch said he hopes more will do so, enabling officials to keep tabs on potential coronavirus hot spots as the state lifts restrictions.

 "We want to know if, all of a sudden, contact tracing identifies that we've had a lot of positives at a particular grocery store or a bar," he said.

-But in addition to knowing where people with the virus have been, North Dakota also wants to know whom they've come close to, so those people can be notified, and get tested.
+In addition to knowing where people with the virus have been, North Dakota also wants to know whom they've come close to, so those people can be notified and get tested.

 "We feel that in order to do our very best to protect the citizens and to do ... a very thorough job of contact tracing, we need to have every tool that we can," Dosch said.

 That's where Apple and Google's new system could help.
-The tech giants are setting aside their normal rivalry to develop technology that will work across 3 billion iPhones and Androids around the world.
+The two are setting aside their normal rivalry to develop technology that will work across 3 billion iPhones and Androids around the world.

-But there is a catch: the tech giants say governments that use their technology cannot track users' locations.
+But there is a catch: The tech giants say governments that use their technology cannot track users' locations.
 In their view, letting GPS report your every movement to the government is too big an invasion of privacy.

-Other people working on digital contact tracing share their caution.
-Daniel Weitzner, a research scientist at MIT, is working on a Bluetooth-based project similar to Apple and Google's.
-While he is not working directly with Apple and Google, he understands why the companies are taking this stand.
+Other people working on digital contact tracing share the companies' caution.
+Daniel Weitzner, a research scientist at the Massachusetts Institute of Technology, is working on a Bluetooth-based project similar to Apple and Google's.
+While he is not working directly with Apple and Google, he said he understands why the companies are taking this stand.

-"Given the uncertainty about what is going to be effective here, we felt that the right thing to do ... was to start with the least intrusive approach that had a chance of being effective," he said.
+"Given the uncertainty about what is going to be effective here, we felt that the right thing to do ... was to start with the least intrusive approach that had a chance of being effective," Weitzner said.

 For the technology to work as intended, people have to feel comfortable downloading and using it.
-But an April poll by Pew Research Center shows Americans are split, with just over half saying it would be "at least somewhat acceptable" for the government to use cellphone tracking information to find out where people with COVID-19 had been.
-The same survey found six in ten people doubted location-tracking information would help fight the spread of the virus.
+But an April poll by Pew Research Center shows Americans are split, with just over half saying it would be "at least somewhat acceptable" for the government to use cellphone-tracking information to find out where people with COVID-19 had been.
+The same survey found 6 in 10 people doubted location-tracking information would help fight the spread of the virus.

 A global question with global urgency